strautomator/web/README.md

     $ git clone git@github.com:strautomator/web.git
     $ make update

 Before you run on your local machine, you'll have to set your custom 3rd party credentials and secrets either on a `settings.secret.json` file, or via environment variables.
-A sample for both are available in the repo, on the [/samples](https://github.com/strautomator/web/blob/master/samples) folder.
+A sample for both are available on this repo's root folder.

 You'll have to get the credentials for the Strava API, weather providers, Google Cloud Firestore etc... by yourself. *In the future we might add detailed docs for each here, if there's enough demand.*